Tylosaurus: Depiction history

-In a major revision of mosasaurs published in 1898, Samuel Wendell Williston provided a new anatomical description of Tylosaurus that corrected many of the misconceptions of earlier paleontologists about the genus.
+Modern understanding of the anatomy of Tylosaurus started as early as 1898 with the publication of a major revision of the Kansas mosasaurs by Samuel Wendell Williston.
+In this work, he provided a new anatomical description of the genus, correcting numerous erroneous interpretations that had been proposed previously.
 Specifically, his paper included a rigorous skeletal reconstruction of T. proriger based on three partial specimens from the collections of the University of Kansas Natural History Museum.
-Thus, this reconstruction depicts the animal as very mobile marine predator with four flippers, a short neck and a much shorter tail than previous depictions, Williston also fixing a maximum body measurement close to those still cited today, i. e.
-11 m long.
-Despite the fact that the spinal column is drawn as straight and not as curved, (Note: Commenting on this problem, Everhart noted that Williston was already aware of the curvature of the mosasaur's spinal column and suggested that he would have insisted to draw it as straight in order to save space on the plate in which the reconstruction was published on.) this reconstruction is still recognized as valid by the scientific community.
+This reconstruction depicted the animal as a highly mobile marine reptile with four flippers, as well as a neck and tail that were considerably shorter than in earlier representations.
+Williston also estimated the maximum length of the animal at approximately 11 m, a value close to those still proposed today.
+Although the vertebral column was reconstructed as straight rather than curved, (Note: Commenting on this problem, Everhart noted that Williston was already aware of the curvature of the mosasaur's spinal column and suggested that he would have insisted to draw it as straight in order to save space on the plate in which the reconstruction was published on.) this skeletal depiction is considered broadly accurate by modern standards.
 The discovery of the first known substantially complete skeleton of Tylosaurus was revealed as early as 1899 by Henry Fairfield Osborn, followed by other more or less similar finds which were made from the beginning of the 1900s.